Contemporary-Physicslab/Labsafety/Cryogenes.md

 Outside normal office hours working with cryogenic liquids is not allowed (TU policy).
 Under certain circumstances it is inevitable to work with cryogenics.
 Then the following rules apply.
 Outside normal office hours, a second knowledgeable person must be at shouting distance during all operations involving cryogenic liquids.
 Using cryogenic liquids in experiments
-* Decanting liquid nitrogen and/or siphoning liquid helium is only allowed by authorised persons.
+* Decanting liquid nitrogen and/or siphoning liquid helium is only allowed by authored persons.
 * Large Dewar flasks should only be filled and transported to the laboratory during normal working hours.
 If an exception to this rule is necessary, enter into an agreement with your HSE-advisor.

 ## Working with cryogenic liquids outside normal office hours (17.00-07.30)